Golf Club Fitting

 Now the caveat that makes this chart actually useful: Project X plays firmer than the label.
 A Project X 6.0 has a reputation — backed up by independent testing from MyGolfSpy and years of fitter feedback — of playing closer to a "stiff-plus" compared to brands like KBS or Nippon.
 The HZRDUS Black line is the clearest example.
 MyGolfSpy's lab work showed HZRDUS Black 6.0 frequency-testing closer to 6.5–6.8.

 The table above assumes average tempo and transition.
-If either of those is unusual, the flex band shifts — which is the exact problem the AI layer on our calculator is built to solve.
+If either of those is unusual, the flex band shifts — which is the exact problem the AI layer on our free Shaft Flex Calculator is built to solve.

 Project X shaft flex by model